Are organic foods healthier?

 Are more people wanting organic?

 Yes.
 Many farmers are turning to the use of organic practices because the demand is growing.
 Many grocery stores now provide certified organically grown produce.
-There are a number of dietary supplement companies going the extra mile to ensure clean, healthy, and organically grown and sourced dietary supplements from fruits and vegetables.
+There are a number of dietary supplement companies going the extra mile to ensure clean, healthy, and organically grown and sourced dietary supplements from fruits, vegetables, and herbs.